cmhem3/Assessing-Labor-Risk-using-RStudio---a-2004-UK-birth-cohort/README.md

 # Investigating Potential Risks of Long Labor and Associations of Emergency Cesarean Sections
-A grad project identifying c-section risk using RStudio
+A masters of public health project identifying c-section risk using RStudio

 ### DATA SOURCE: